 This is a contentious list, as there are so many good ones.
-These are just some of the hidden gems you may miss on your journey if we hadn’t told you!
+These are just some of the hidden gem Victorian wineries you may miss on your journey if we hadn’t told you!

 470 Mitchellstown Road, Nagambie,

 This gem is tucked away on the Goulburn River in the north east Victorian town of Nagambie, also the birth place of Australia’s second greatest racehorse of all time – the undefeated Black Caviar.

 Built in and designed with southern Californian influences, the iconic Mitchelton Winery is thriving under private ownership.
 Not only has the restaurant been renovated, with an amazing outdoor area, but there is now a chocolate factory and shop, the Ministry of Chocolate, with a café attached for more casual dining.

 This winery maintains its position as a leading producer of fine wine while managing to realise the potential of the stunning property, which is a credit to its Managing Director, Andrew Ryan.
 In addition, they have established a full function centre and other amazing function spaces in the cellar.

 The cellar door and the cellar are superbly presented and you can also head up the iconic 55m tower to get the best view of the region you will ever see.
 Outstanding.
 A good tip here is to get here just before lunch, eat at the café, then stay for dinner.

 The Print Shiraz is a standout for the region, although you won’t find a bad shiraz in the Mitchelton range.
 The Botrytis is amazing if you are a fan of dessert wines.

 53 Shoreham Rd, Red Hill South

 Red Hill Estate sits in the “cool climate” region of Victoria, on the Mornington Peninsula, south of Melbourne.
 Once you see the views across Westernport Bay from this magnificent winery, you will almost not care what the wine tastes like.
 So when you hit the cellar door and sample some of their wines, you will be blown away.